101vinayak/vinayakdhruv.github.io/README.md

 - **Volleyball Team Captain**, 10th Standard (2015-2016).
 - **Head Boy**, Senior Secondary School (2017-2018).
 - **Head of Disciplinary Committee**, Senior Secondary School (2016-2017).

+---

+## Hobbies and Extracurricular Activities
+---

+- **Volleyball**: Led the school volleyball team in several tournaments.
+- **Chess**: Participated in national-level chess championships.
+- **Trekking**: Enjoy exploring nature and trekking in remote areas.
+- **Traveling**: Passionate about visiting new places and learning about different cultures.
+- **Reading**: Avid reader of novels, particularly in science fiction and historical fiction genres.

+---